 Every token they hold.
 Every transaction they've ever made.
 Every address they've sent money to.
 Every DeFi protocol they've used.
 Every NFT they own.
 The timestamp of every action.
 The exact amount of every transfer.
 All of it.
 Public.
 Permanent.
 Searchable by anyone on earth.

 This isn't a bug.
 It's how blockchains work.
-The transparency that makes crypto "trustless" also makes it a surveillance tool.
-And for anyone using stablecoins for real-world purposes — paying employees, receiving freelance income, buying supplies, sending money to family — that transparency creates problems that most people don't think about until it's too late.
+The transparency that makes crypto "trustless" is also the most comprehensive financial surveillance system ever built — and you opted into it voluntarily.
+If you're using stablecoins for real-world purposes — paying employees, receiving freelance income, buying supplies, sending money to family — you are financially exposed in ways that would be illegal for a bank to do to you without a court order.

 Your employer pays you in USDT.
 They now know your wallet address.
 They can see your entire balance — including income from other clients.
 They can see what you spend money on.
 They can see if you're saving or spending everything immediately.
 So can your coworkers, if they know your address.